-For example, he cancelled our next board meeting with no explanation.
-My response was to question why the meeting was cancelled because the board has a right to know.
-By making him owe us an explanation, I can continue to push for that explanation and for the rescheduled date.
+For example, he cancelled a next board meeting with no explanation.
+My response was to question why the meeting was cancelled and when it would be held – I wanted an explanation.
+By making him owe us an explanation, I didn’t let him treat the rest of the board as insignificant minions, subject to his whims.
 I didn’t let him off the hook.
+I asserted our equality.

-Her response was “Thanks for the update.
+The other woman’s response to the cancellation was “Thanks for the update.
 Do you have a future date in mind?”

-She answered as if he were her boss.
-She subjugated herself and left it to him to decide when and if the meeting would be rescheduled.
-The board is now functioning in the absence of information and she gave him the power to determine whether or not he would share information.
-Her response leaves the board in limbo – completely subject to his whim.
+She responded as if he were her boss.
+She subjugated herself and put all the power in his court.
+She didn’t ask for an explanation and therefore gave him permission to treat her according to his whim.
+She left it to him to decide when and if the meeting would be rescheduled.
 She gave him exactly what he wants – control with no accountability to the rest of the board.

 When you are dealing with a man like our board President, who I label an Alpha-Wannabe, it is easy to be intimidated by your fear of a big, nasty conflict.
 But Alpha-Wannabes are typically very conflict adverse and back down – that is why they are Wannabes.
 When they do lash out, it is as a means of last resort.
-They have mounted up a ton of behavior and actions they cannot justify or defend – they are a sinking ship and they know they are going down.
+They are a sinking ship on their way down.

-When we continuously assert ourselves, we establish our own power and counter the over-reach of men like our board President.
-We create a powerful dynamic – a dynamic where we let them sink themselves.
+When we continuously assert ourselves, we establish our own power.
+This enables us to counter the over-reach of men like our board President who are on a power trip.
+We create a powerful dynamic of full equality for all.

 Empowered Women Always Assert Their Equality